 If you are looking for local shopping, check out the Stackt Market, an assortment of shipping container shops with unique wares from international retailers.
 Another spot, Kensington Market, is an eclectic maze of narrow streets and alleys with some of the city’s best vintage shopping.

 Last, but certainly not least!
 Toronto is a major foodie town with a wonderful array of ethnic food from around the world.
+Check out my post on the best restaurants in Toronto.
 The international community is well represented in the restaurant scene, and I encourage you to check out something new.
 If you are having a hard time making a decision, head to the The Well - Front Street's newest indoor foodie hall, Wellington Market offers dozens of different local vendors.
 My favorite was the healthy spin on beef pho at Tong Mein and a mochi donut at Isabella's.

-72 hours is not enough time to soak up all this city has to offer, but I hope the first visit will whet your appetite for future stops in Hogtown!
-Until the next adventure 😊
+72 hours is not enough time to soak up all Toronto has to offer, but I hope the first visit will whet your appetite for future stops in Hogtown!
+Enjoy these activities and things to do in Toronto soon 😊

 Some content may contain affiliate or referral links.
 When you click on and/or make a purchase through an affiliate link placed on Lifetime Tidbits, I may receive a small commission or other form of compensation at no additional cost to you.
 Please see my Disclaimers Page for more information.
 Thank you for reading!